pluralsight/guides/draft/other/introduction-to-augmented-reality-with-arkit/article.md

 Where to Go from Here?
-If you enjoyed this quick introduction to ARKit, you’ll probably want to find out more.
+If you enjoyed this quick introduction to ARKit, you'd probably want to find out more.
 I collected a couple of links for you: - Introducing ARKit (WWDC 2017): https://developer.apple.com/videos/play/wwdc2017/602/ - Official ARKit site: https://developer.apple.com/arkit  - Free and premium 3D models for your ARKit/SceneKit apps: free3d.com, https://sketchfab.com, https://www.turbosquid.com
 - Blender, free 3D creation tool: https://www.blender.org
 Also, you may want to check out my Swift courses on Pluralsight